mibur1/psy111/book/introduction/2_Intro_1/4_Control flow.md

 Be careful with `while` loops because if the condition never becomes `False`, the loop will run indefinitely, leading to an infinite loop.

-The preious code cell also introduces a counter variable, which is a useful thing to keep in mind when you need to keep track of something within a loop and access this result later on in your script.
+The previous code cell also introduces a counter variable, which is a useful thing to keep in mind when you need to keep track of something within a loop and access this result later on in your script.

 ## Nested statements